openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Token Request {#token-request}

-Upon receiving a successful Authorization Response, a Token Request is made as defined in Section 4.1.3 of [@!RFC6749].
+The Token Request is made as defined in Section 4.1.3 of [@!RFC6749].

 The following are the extension parameters to the Token Request used in the Pre-Authorized Code Flow defined in (#pre-authz-code-flow):